woltsu/tsynamo/README.md

 }
 ```

 > Notice that you can have multiple tables in the DDB schema.
-You can also have nested attributes in the table.
+Nested attributes are supported too.

 2. Create a DynamoDB document client: